ALWAYS Visit in Person - A Cautionary Tale

 These lessons all coalesced into most important of all: Never leave your animal at a business without first seeing the facility and meeting the people.

-We are willing to pay more for higher quality care that give us peace of mind.
-Here are some questions we ask ourselves:
+Personally, I am willing to pay more for higher quality care that gives me peace of mind.
+Here are some questions I ask when visiting a facility:

 How does the place smell?